bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

 This exercise is **solved together** with the lab instructor.

-In the checked-out repository locate file `reportserver.sln` and open it with Visual Studio.
+In the checked-out repository, locate file `reportserver.sln` and open it with Visual Studio.
 This is an empty _Report Server_ project.

 The Report Server project consists mainly of _Report Definition_ (.rdl) files, that define the data sources (queries) and a template, which, when rendered, produces the final result: a report.
 These reports can be installed to a _Report Server_ and executed there, providing the users with up-to-date data.

 !!! note ""
     In this lab, we will not use the Report Server.
 This is mainly because the configuration would require administrative privileges that we do not have in the labs.
 Therefore, we will preview the reports in Visual Studio.